PrestaShop/docs/src/content/1.7/modules/creation/_index.md

 ### Handling the Multistore feature

 What is a module compatible with the multi-store feature?
-A multi-store compatible module is a module that can be configured differently from one store to another.
+It is a module that can be configured differently from one store to another.
 Also the same module can have a shared configuration between all shops.
 Finally, the module must be able to be activated on one shop and deactivated on another.